marcospolanco/ai-native-organizations/README.md

-# Agentic Engineering Framework
+# AI Native Organizations Job Description

-A proposed standard for defining engineering roles in the age of AI-assisted development.
+A proposed framework for defining engineering roles in the age of AI-assisted development.

 ---